Insights and experiences

 To sum it up, my advice to prospective students is that if you’re somebody who likes to take on a lot of responsibility and has an enthusiastic mindset, then you should definitely apply.
 In addition, MUFG looks for students who demonstrate a strong passion for financial markets and the banking industry.
 I recommend keeping up with the news and always questioning the knock on impact – it will keep you one step ahead.

-A Day in the life of a GCIB Analyst
+A day in the life of a GCIB analyst

 Paige